-UConn ECE Instructors are considered UConn ECE Instructors and receive many of the same academic privileges granted to UConn Faculty.
+UConn ECE Instructors are considered Affiliates and may receive many of the same academic privileges granted to UConn Faculty.
 As a certified UConn ECE Instructor you are connected to the University's discipline-specific department in important professional ways, giving you access to specialized professional development, academic events, and University resources.
 Equally as important, you have the ability to offer the highest level coursework to the most serious and motivated students at your high school.

 UConn ECE offers some of the best professional development workshops you will find.
 UConn ECE Faculty Coordinators organize annual one-day workshops for their UConn ECE Instructors which bring Instructors back into the labs and professional work spaces of their academic department.
 Internationally recognized guest speakers often attend these workshops, and Instructors walk away from the event with valuable information, materials, and other resources that refresh and reignite their academic passions.
 While workshop attendance is required every two years to maintain certification, most Instructors attend every year because they enjoy the professional interactions and professional content.
 Instructors are emailed an invitation each year.

 During the summer, UConn ECE hosts three-day Summer Institutes that offer a more intensive and intimate academic experience.
 Additional information and registration is on our Summer Institutes page.

 UConn ECE provides several opportunities for community member development and professional recognition with the aim of advancing our mission of providing access to, and preparation for, higher education.
 The first step in providing students with such access is providing high school teachers with ways to advance their careers and providing UConn ECE Instructors with resources to develop their UConn courses.
 More information is available on our Funding and Awards page.